juribeparada/MMDVM_HS/README.md

 The ADF7021 (or RF7021SE module) must operate with a 14.7456 MHz TCXO and with at least 2 ppm of frequency stability.
 You could use also 12.2880 MHz TCXO, but this frequency configuration has less testing.
 Any other TCXO frequency is not supported.

 Please set TXLevel=50 in MMDVM.ini to configure default deviation levels for all modes.
-You could change this value and other TXLevel paramenters to change deviation levels.
+You could modify this value and other TXLevel paramenters to change deviation levels.
 Use [MMDVMCal](https://github.com/g4klx/MMDVMCal) to check DMR deviation level and TX frequency offset with calibrated test equipment.

 The jumper wire to CLKOUT in RF7021SE module is not longer required for lastest MMDVM_HS firmware.
 But CE pin connection of ADF7021 is required for proper operation of ZUMspot.